VowpalWabbit/coba/README.md

  ### Creating Environments From Scratch

- If more customization is needed beyond what is offered above then you can easily create your own simulation by implementing Coba's simple `SimulatedEnvironment` interface.
+ If more customization is needed beyond what is offered above then you can easily create your own simulation by implementing Coba's `Environment` interface.

  ## Experiments